 The clandestine gay club Stonewall Inn was an institution in Greenwich Village because it was large, cheap, allowed dancing and welcomed drag queens and homeless youths.

 But in the early hours of June 28, 1969, New York City police raided the Stonewall Inn.
-Fed up with years of police harassment, patrons and neighborhood residents began throwing objects at police as they loaded the arrested into “paddy wagons.”
+Fed up with years of police harassment, patrons and neighborhood residents began throwing objects at police as they loaded the arrested into police vans.
 The scene eventually exploded into a full-blown riot, with subsequent protests that lasted for five more days.

 Christopher Street Liberation Day

-Similar groups followed, including the Gay Activists Alliance, Radicalesbians, and Street Transvestites Action Revolutionaries.
+Similar groups followed, including the Gay Activists Alliance, Radicalesbians, and Street Transvestites Action Revolutionaries (STAR).